ocpi/ocpi/mod_cdrs.md

 ### 3.1 _CDR_ Object

-The *CDR* object describes the Charging Session and its costs.
-How these costs are build up etc.
+The *CDR* object describes the Charging Session and its costs, hHow these costs are built up, etc.

 <div><!-- ---------------------------------------------------------------------------- --></div>